 In my blog posts on how to create a small, but perfectly formed garden , part one and two, I talk about this in great detail.
 Rachel from Raspberry Flavoured Windows read both of those and it inspired her to start her own gardening journey, creating a Victorian walled garden.
 You can read her blog about it here.
 She was also very kind in mentioning my posts within it, thank you Rachel.

-A highly skilled and extraordinarily good looking hunk of a man did all the chainsaw work on the sleepers in order to create the sweeping curve on the steps that I so wanted.
+A highly skilled and extraordinarily good looking hunk of a man did all the chainsaw work on the sleepers in order to create the sweeping curve on the steps that I so desperately wanted.
 In fact, we had five gorgeous young men working on the hard landscaping, including a Jordan, a Cameron, a Blake, a Brad and a Robbie.
 They were all hot as hell, it was like having our very own boy band in the garden each day.
 It rained most of the time and there were a few moments not dissimilar to Take That’s “Back for good” video, where they all have wet, skin hugging clothing on.
 Fabulous!
-We were transfixed.
+Mr c and used to get a coffee and grab the tin of biscuits and just sit there watching, utterly transfixed.

 The staircase completed the hard landscaping.
 Within my garden design.
 We added archways, which were planted up with Rosa Iceberg and white Clematis Montana.
 The first archway was at the top of the stairs and the second invited you through from the top of the main garden into the field beyond.